ricalo/blog/_posts/2019-02-14-git-server-freenas.md

 title: Hosting a lightweight Git server on FreeNAS
 excerpt: >
     Learn how to host a lightweight Git server in an iocage jail on your FreeNAS appliance.
-Access the Git server from clients using that have an authorized certificate to establish an SSH connection.
+Access the Git server from clients that have an authorized certificate to establish an SSH connection.
 date: 2019-02-14
 categories: